Tips on how to live (a bit more) cheaply in Aalborg

 Another reader suggested ‘dumpster diving,’ which is growing in popularity worldwide.
 Here is a YouTube video on it in Aalborg; there is more info on it in Copenhagen but the concept is the same wherever you go: check out dumpsters behind supermarkets for food they’ve thrown out but is still in good shape.
 According to an article that appeared in University of Copenhagen’s online paper (but whose link has died), ‘dumpster diving is not generally illegal in Denmark unless it results in damage to property or is trespassing.’

 In case you hadn’t noticed, there are PLENTY of these in Aalborg.
 Many have the word ‘genbrug’ (recycled) in the title.
 I just read online that in Copenhagen some stores that sell used items charge an arm and a leg for their goods so you have to sort out which are ‘true genbrug’ but I don’t think that’s the case in Aalborg.
 Many of these stores are run by the Red Cross and religious organizations.
-VisitAalborg has a good list to begin with, although I don’t think it’s comprehensive.
-In March 2015, for example, Kirkens Korshær opened a new genbrug at Søndergade 14 and it features items for all ages (as a result of which their shop of used children’s clothing on the corner of Rantzausgade and Danmarksgade closed and became Reden Genbrug on 8 August, 2015).
+VisitAalborg has a good list to begin with, although I am not entirely sure it’s comprehensive.
 From clothing to furniture, used items in these stores are reasonably priced and a great alternative to chain stores’ goods, if you want to add some character to your pad.
-I just bought a warm winter jacket for my daughter at Mødrehjælpen on Denmarksgade for 50kr and a friend recently found a beautiful teak dining table at a used store in central Aalborg for 2000kr – about 1/3 or 1/4 of what it would have cost new!
+Plus it’s good for the environment!
+I bought a warm winter jacket for my daughter at Mødrehjælpen on Denmarksgade for 50kr and a friend found a beautiful teak dining table at a used store in central Aalborg for 2000kr – about 1/3 or 1/4 of what it would have cost new!